Lumara Integrative Health

 The Journey

-My path into this work has been shaped by international experience—growing up in Australia, studying in Namibia, and living across four countries.
+My path into this work has been shaped by international experience, growing up in Australia, studying in Namibia, and living across four countries.
+Living across cultures taught me early that health and identity are never separate from place, history, and belonging.
+Those experiences gave me a global lens and a deep respect for the interdependence of identity, history, health, and place.

 The Philosophy

 My approach is grounded in integrative, relational, and nervous-system-informed frameworks that honor the full person: mind, body, culture, and spirit.
-I work with people to explore and release the protective parts shaped by survival—those that have gone quiet, hardened, or fragmented——so they can reconnect to clarity, choice, and meaning.
+I work with people to explore and release the protective parts shaped by survival, those that have gone quiet, hardened, or fragmented, so they can reconnect to clarity, choice, and meaning.

 This philosophy informs how I lead.
 At Lumara, clinicians are supported to work in ways that are developmentally responsive, ethically rooted, and aligned with their values.
 Leadership is relational.
 Supervision is spacious.
 Our work is slow where it needs to be, structured where it matters, and always shaped by deep listening.